 25 (Lot 93) Sydney Street, North Perth has an area of 561 square meters and is zoned Residential R20.
-It is currently used as a car park, with Kidz Galore Pty Ltd and the Minister for Health (dental health clinic) each having a licence to use the bays (7 and 9 bays each, respectively) for staff parking.
+It is currently used as a car park, with Kidz Galore Pty Ltd and the Minister for Health (Dental Health Services) each having a licence to use the bays (7 and 9 bays each, respectively) for staff parking.